nuclearace/CytubeBot/README.md

 - `ircChannel` [optional] - The channel the bot should join. ex: "#testing"
 - `usemodflair` - Whether to use modflair or not.
 - `enableLogging` - Whether to write log data to a file
+- `maxvideolength` - Maximum length of videos to select from database

 Commands